bakercp/ofxDOM/README.md

 A [DOM Level 3 Events / UI Events](http://www.w3.org/TR/DOM-Level-3-Events/) implementation for openFrameworks.

 This is useful for 2D layout and event propagation.
+It is used extensively in ofxMUI.

 ## Features